Our Mission

 team-member

-Eric, Isaac’s father, is a scientist and software professional with more than 20 years of experience spanning molecular biology, bioinformatics, and genomics.
-He received his Ph.D. from the University of California San Diego (UCSD) and performed original research at UCSD and the Salk Institute.
+Eric Scheeff, Isaac’s father, is the Chief Scientific Officer of IDefine.
+He is a scientist with more than 20 years of experience spanning molecular biology, bioinformatics, and genomics.
+He received his Ph.D. from the University of California San Diego and performed original research at UCSD and the Salk Institute.
 He has authored numerous research articles, many of which are highly cited in their fields, as well as several book chapters.
+Eric pairs this rich scientific research background with substantial experience in the business world, including roles in product development, sales, and marketing.

 team-member